lessthanoptimal/BoofCV/README.md

 ## Eclipse

-*Unfortunately Eclipse's Gradle plugin has a bug which causes it to fail.
-The Eclipse plugin fails because it can't handle optional sub-projects.*  If you install all the manual dependencies for sub-projects in integration it should (in theory) have no issues.

-The work around is to use Gradle's plugin for Eclipse.
-Run 'gradle eclipse' and let Gradle build the Eclipse project for you and then open the project as usual.

-The following instructions are for using the broken Eclipse Gradle Plugin.  **MOST PEOPLE SHOULD IGNORE THE REST OF THIS SECTION.**
+Eclipse has a Gradle plugin available which allow it to open a Gradle project directly.
+The following was tested with Kepler.

 ### Install Eclipse Gradle Plug-In
 1. Help -> Eclipse Marketplace